schemathesis/schemathesis/docs/python.rst

 Web applications
 ~~~~~~~~~~~~~~~~

-Schemathesis natively supports testing of ASGI and WSGI compatible apps (e.g., Flask or FastAPI),
+Schemathesis natively supports testing of ASGI and WSGI compatible apps (e.g., FastAPI or Flask),
 which is significantly faster since it doesn't involve the network.

 .. code:: python